Put Your Records On

 "Put Your Records On" is a song by the English singer Corinne Bailey Rae from her self-titled debut studio album (2006).
-Written by Bailey Rae, John Beck, and Steve Chrisanthou, it was released as the album's second single in February and early March 2006 throughout Europe; it was released as the album's lead single in North America.
+Written by Bailey Rae, John Beck, and Steve Chrisanthou, it was released as the album's second single in February 2006; in North America, it served as the album's lead single.
 The song spent several weeks on the UK Singles Chart and became her signature tune.

 "Put Your Records On" was a commercial success, topping the UK R&B Chart and peaking at number two on the UK Singles Chart.
 It was nominated for Record of the Year and Song of the Year at the 2007 Grammy Awards.
 A cover by American indie rock project Ritt Momney, released in 2020, became a commercial success after going viral on TikTok.

 Song information

+"Put Your Records On" is a jazz-infused pop-soul R&B ballad.
 The opening verse of the track pays homage to "Three Little Birds" by Bob Marley and the Wailers.
-"Put Your Records On" is a jazz-infused pop-soul R&B ballad.

 Produced by Steve Chrisanthou, "Put Your Records On" entered and peaked at number two on the UK Singles Chart on 26 February 2006—for the week ending dated 4 March 2006.
 It topped the UK Singles Downloads Chart and the UK R&B Singles Chart.
 In the United States, the single peaked at number 64 on the Billboard Hot 100; as of January 2010, the single had sold 945,000 downloads.
 Despite peaking at number two on the UK Singles Chart, the song became her signature tune.

 The song earned a Grammy Award nomination for Song of the Year and Record of the Year in 2007.

 The song was used in the 2006 film Venus starring Peter O'Toole.
 It is also featured in the 2009 film Alvin and the Chipmunks: The Squeakquel as a cover by The Chipettes.